Macron pulls out all the stops for King Charles III’s rescheduled state visit to France | KRDO

 Macron pulls out all the stops for King Charles III’s rescheduled state visit to France

-Paris (CNN) — Britain’s King Charles and Queen Camilla will finally arrive in France for a state visit Wednesday, six months later than initially planned.
+Paris (CNN) — Britain’s King Charles and Queen Camilla arrived in Paris on Wednesday, marking the start of a three-day state visit intended to highlight the close ties between France and the United Kingdom.

+Charles and French President Emmanuel Macron will dine together at Versailles and hold one-to-one talks later on, but began the state visit with a remembrance ceremony at the Arc de Triomphe and a wreath-laying ceremony at the Tomb of the Unknown Soldier.

 The French leader halted the March visit with just days to go, saying at the time that his government would have lacked “common sense” if it had gone ahead.
 The British monarch and his wife instead traveled to Germany for their historic first foreign tour.